Can You Get Veneers During Pregnancy? What Should Be Considered?

 Is anesthesia dangerous?

-Here are a few facts about anesthesia:
+A few facts about anesthesia:

 Tooth and gum sensitivity